Purpose of Puer Tea Rolling

 The manual rolling of Puer tea typically requires two rounds of rolling.
 The first round occurs after the tea has been withered and laid out to cool; it is rolled until the leaves are mostly in strip form and tea juice begins to seep out.
 The leaves are then left to dry until the next morning before undergoing a second round of rolling to ensure that even the coarser and older stems and leaves are tightly formed into strips.
 A special bamboo-made rolling mat is used for this process.
 The rolling technique requires circular, complete, and coordinated movements that are both firm and gentle, ensuring that the tea leaves are evenly pressured and conducive to forming strips.

 The duration and strength of the rolling are closely related to the quality of the product.
 If the rolling time is too short and the force too strong, it can cause the stems and leaves to separate and break rather than forming strips.
 On the other hand, if the rolling is too gentle, the cell damage rate will be insufficient, making it difficult to maintain the integrity of the strips.
 When rolling tender leaves, the force should not be too strong, and the duration can be extended to ensure the leaves do not break and still form strips while also revealing fine downy hairs.
 Conversely, when rolling coarser and older leaves, more force is required to achieve the desired strip formation.
-Properly rolled leaves have a strip formation rate of over 85% and a cell damage rate of over 45%, with tea juice adhering to the leaf surface, giving a smooth and sticky feeling when touched.
+Properly rolled leaves have a strip formation rate of over 85% and a cell damage rate of over 45%, with tea juice adhering to the surface, giving a smooth and sticky feeling when touched.
 After rolling, the leaves must be immediately separated and dried to prevent yellowing.
 Manual rolling is labor-intensive and produces inconsistent results, so it is not commonly used in mass production.
 Instead, rolling machines are widely used.

 Purpose of Puer Tea Rolling-2